Charles II of Spain: Regency years

-In 1673, Spain was drawn into the Franco-Dutch War, placing additional strain on the economy and Don Juan renewed his efforts to remove Mariana as Regent.
-At his urging, Charles sent him an official summons in October 1675, a month before he reached the age of fourteen and became an adult; this instructed his brother to report to his chambers on 6 November and indicated his intention to take control of government.
-When the Regency Council and Mariana requested a two-year extension of the regency on 4 November, Charles refused but was then pressured into accepting and forced to issue a Royal Decree ordering Don Juan to leave Madrid.
+In 1673, Spain was drawn into the Franco-Dutch War, placing additional strain on the economy, and Don Juan renewed efforts to remove Mariana as Regent.
+A month before Charles became a legal adult on 6 November 1675, he indicated his intention to take control of government, supported by his brother.
+When the Regency Council requested a two-year extension of their office on 4 November, Charles initially refused, but was later pressured into accepting.
+He was also forced to issue a Royal Decree ordering Don Juan to leave Madrid.

 Don Juan finally gained control of the government in January 1678 and exiled Valenzuela to the Philippines.
 His first action was to make peace with France in the 1678 Treaties of Nijmegen, with Spain ceding Franche-Comté and areas of the Spanish Netherlands returned in 1668.
 Seeking to minimise future conflict between the two countries, in August 1679 Don Juan brokered a match between Charles and the 17-year-old Marie Louise of Orléans, eldest niece of Louis XIV and daughter of Philippe I, Duke of Orléans.
-While the French ambassador wrote "... he is so ugly as to cause fear, and looks ill", it was considered irrelevant to the political benefits.
 Arranging the marriage was Don Juan's last significant act; he died shortly before it took place in November 1679.

-In February 1680, the Duke of Medinaceli became the new valido.
+In February 1680, Juan Francisco de la Cerda, 8th Duke of Medinaceli became the new valido.
 He clashed with Marie-Louise over the alleged influence exerted over her by the French ambassador, Pierre de Villars, who was expelled from Madrid in 1681, badly affecting the relationship between the two.
 Medinaceli was further undermined by economic problems and the loss of Luxembourg following the 1683 War of the Reunions.
 In June 1684, he sought to bolster his support by appointing the Count of Oropesa as President of the Council of Castile, the second most powerful position in the state.
 However, continuing ill-health led him to resign in April 1685, with Oropesa taking over as de facto valido.
 He retained this position until 1690.